moderndive/moderndive/vignettes/paper.md

 \caption{Histogram visualizing distribution of residuals.}\label{fig:residuals-1}
 \end{figure}

-As another example, we can investigate potential relationships between the residuals and all explanatory/predictor variables and the presence of heteroskedasticity using partial residual plots, like the partial residual plot over age shown in Figure \ref{fig:residuals-2}.
+As another example, we can investigate potential relationships between the residuals and all explanatory/predictor variables and the presence of heteroskedasticity using partial residual plots, like the partial residual plot over age shown in \autoref{fig:residuals-2}.

 ```r